-Mrs J Walker (Head of Department), Mrs N Akbar-Phillips (Assistant Principal), Mrs D Crawford, Mrs K Howell, Mrs D Klusch, Mr C Lloyd, Miss N Loversidge, Mr D Mangan, Mrs E Phillips, Mrs S Vassallo, Miss E Waters, Miss K Watling (Head of Upper School), Mrs S Wilkins and Mrs K Wood
+Mrs J Walker (Head of Department), Ms N Akbar (Assistant Principal), Mrs D Crawford, Mrs K Howell, Mrs D Klusch, Mr C Lloyd, Miss N Loversidge, Mr D Mangan, Mrs V Murphy, Mrs S Vassallo, Miss K Watling (Head of Upper School), Mrs S Wilkins and Mrs K Wood

 The National Curriculum for Mathematics aims to ensure that all students: